hackerkid/blog/_posts/2015-11-28-computer-science-undergrads-guide-to-holidays.markdown

 Once you have learned all these you should make something awesome.
 During my first semester holidays I made a website called [Datester](http://web.archive.org/web/20140109121612/http://datester.net/) after learning all these.

+###Scaling and Beyond

+It is very important to design web applications that are easily scalable.
+If you are interested in this topic I would suggest you to take the [Web Development](https://www.udacity.com/course/web-development--cs253) course on Udacity taken by the Co-Founder/CEO of Reddit Steve Huffman.

 ###Put all the code on Github
 Whatever code you write make sure that you put it on Github the same day.
 There are many reasons behind this practise.
 * You keep on writing the code each and every day to keep your streak